 Freddie goes around the bus meeting everyone in his group.
 He gets names.
 Where have you been?
 Where are you going?
 It’s a great tour guide technique.
 Get people talking.
 If people are having a good time, the tour will go better.

 Our guides explain the itinerary and what to expect.
-We would start with an hour bus ride.
+We would start with an hour long bus ride.
 The first stop would be in the town of Manarola.
-The group would be split in two.
+The group was split in two.
 I was in Freddie’s group.
 After a couple of stops we would have lunch.
 Then we would hike to Corniglia.
 There were arrangements to take a bus if anyone preferred.

 If we missed any connection we could meet the group later in Spezia.
 An easy landmark “for Americans” to remember was the default meeting place.
-The McDonald’s. was the default meeting place.
-If we did get separated from the group we could rejoin them here on the way back.
+The McDonald’s.
+If we did get separated from the group we could rejoin them there on the way back.
 Missing the last stop in Spezia could be a problem.
 Last minute hotel accommodations could be expensive.

 Freddie strongly suggests the Vaporetto for travel in Venice.
 Some people avoid public transportation, but in Venice the Vaporetto will get you around cheaply.

-We would be taking trains.
+We would be taking trains around Cinque Terra.
 We were warned to watch out for pickpockets.
 “Sometimes we know who they are.”
 The guides would point them out to try to discourage them, but we still had to be aware and alert.
 Many of the thieves are young, cute girls.
 They try to stand by the doors and bump into people on their way out.
 Others on the train may try to create a distraction.